 We excel in solving cross-border and multi-jurisdictional problems.
-Our global team includes US, UK, Australian, Japanese, Singaporean, Luxembourg, PRC, Indian, New Zealand, Russian and Italian qualified lawyers and tax advisors, all with significant international capabilities.
+Our global team of tax attorneys includes US, UK, Australian, Japanese, Singaporean, Luxembourg, PRC, Indian, New Zealand, Russian and Italian qualified lawyers and tax advisors, all with significant international capabilities.
 Several are qualified in more than one jurisdiction, including a team of US tax lawyers who work in our London, Geneva, Tokyo, Hong Kong and Singapore offices, to provide integrated advice to clients in their own time zone.

 Seeing the bigger picture

 Whatever your situation, we can help with your tax planning, when necessary consulting with leading colleagues in areas such as trusts, wealth planning, immigration and employment.
 This full-service offering is something that accountancy firms cannot match.

 We advise on the tax benefits of charitable giving and philanthropy, an area in which we have particular experience, acting for more than 50% of the leading charities in the UK alone.
 And we can advise when things go wrong, with a team dedicated to tax investigations and controversy.

 A wealth of experience

 Each situation is different, but as a firm established more than a century ago, we can draw on a wealth of previous cases when assessing new ones.
 ‘We’ve got a huge amount of experience in dealing with tricky situations,’ says partner Claire Harris.
 ‘To the extent that there’s any type of complexity, we’ll have seen something like it before.’

 Looking to the future, we also stay on top of legislative developments, advising on the implications of major election results and keeping you ahead of tax law changes in different countries.